You should also protect other accounts, such as social media.

 Save your passwords in your web browser (such as Chrome, Firefox, Safari or Edge) to make sure you don't lose or forget them.

-don’t use anything that would be easy to work out such as the name of family members, pets, favourite football teams and birthdays
+Don’t use anything that would be easy to work out, such as:

-don’t use the same user ID and password for online banking and other services
+Also, don’t use the same user ID and password for online banking and other services.